Srinivas26k/ComicGenius-Pro/README.md

 1. Sketch a simple superhero character on canvas (stick figure)
 2. Describe character: "A brave superhero with a red cape, blue mask, and lightning bolt symbol"
 3. Generate character with one click
-4. Describe scene: "Our hero discovers a mysterious portal in the city park"
+4. Paste story: "Our hero discovers a mysterious portal in the city park.
+The portal swirls with cosmic energy and draws the attention of nearby people.
+As the hero approaches, the portal begins to glow brighter.
+The hero steps through the portal to an unknown world."
-5. Generate 4-panel comic strip:
+5. Generate 4-panel comic strip with sequential storytelling:
-   - Panel 1: Establishing shot of hero in park
+   - Panel 1: Introduction - Hero in park
-   - Panel 2: Close-up of hero's surprised expression
+   - Panel 2: Inciting incident - Discovery of portal
-   - Panel 3: Hero approaching the glowing portal
+   - Panel 3: Climax - Hero approaching portal
-   - Panel 4: Hero stepping through the portal
+   - Panel 4: Resolution - Hero stepping through portal
+6. Show popup viewer for large panel viewing
-6. Show ZIP download of all panels
+7. Show ZIP download of all panels

 ### Impact (90-105s):
 Side-by-side comparison showing transformation from sketch to professional comic.